BestTimesToVisit.com Logo

 Gothenburg Tram

 Gothenburg has an extensive tram network covering most of the city center and surrounding areas.
 Trams are frequent, reliable, and a great way to see the city.
-They're especially useful for reaching destinations slightly outside the immediate city center.
+They're particularly useful for reaching destinations like Liseberg amusement park or the Feskekôrka fish market.

 Cost:A single ticket costs approximately 30 SEK, while a day pass is around 100 SEK.
-Purchase tickets via the Västtrafik app or on board.
+Purchase tickets via the Västtrafik app.

 City Bikes (Styr & Ställ)

-Gothenburg's bike-sharing system, Styr & Ställ, offers a convenient and affordable way to explore the city at your own pace.
-Bikes are readily available at numerous stations throughout the city.
+Gothenburg's bike-sharing system, Styr & Ställ, offers a convenient and affordable way to explore the city.
+Bikes are readily available at numerous docking stations throughout Gothenburg.
+It's a fantastic way to see the canals and parks.

-Cost:The cost varies depending on the length of your rental; typically, a 30-minute ride is free, with charges accruing thereafter.
-Download the app to manage your account and check bike availability.
+Cost:The cost varies depending on the length of use; typically, a 30-minute ride is free, with charges accruing thereafter.
+Download the app for easy payment and bike unlocking.

 Ferry to the Southern Archipelago